Internal control and risk management system in the accounting process

-In addition to the annual report at the end of each financial year, quarterly and half-year reports are published in accordance with IAS 34 and statutory provisions.
+In addition to the annual report at the end of each financial year, a half-year report was published in accordance with IAS 34 and statutory provisions.

-The Investor Relations department is responsible for reporting to Vienna Insurance Group shareholders.
+The Investor Relations department is responsible for reporting to VIG Holding shareholders.
 This takes place both in personal meetings and via the Company website.
-Shareholders and other interested parties are provided access to annual, quarterly and half-year financial reports, and to regularly updated information on key figures, share prices, the financial calendar, ad hoc news and other relevant topics.
+Shareholders and other interested parties are provided with access to annual and interim reports, and to regularly updated information on key figures, share prices, the financial calendar, ad hoc news and other relevant topics.